What Is Encroachment? Everything You Need To Know

-With this in mind, let’s walk through what an encroachment is, the different types of property encroachment and a comparison of encroachments and easements.
-We’ll also discuss what you can do if an encroachment hinders your home buying process.
+With this in mind, let’s walk through what an encroachment in real estate is, the different types of property encroachment and how to deal with encroachment issues

 Encroachment Meaning